 What is it?
-How is it different Attitudes A person's beliefs or judgments (e.g., favor/ disfavor) about something or someone Attitudes are person they may be influen expectations about not align with socia Morals Deeply held inner convictions that help people decide what is right or wrong Morals exist and are situations at all time on the context or w Behaviors What people actually do Behaviors are action by a variety of factor also attitudes, circur Customs Common patterns of behavior people engage in; normal behavior People conform to a their needs, or beca because of social ex they see others doin Culture Behavior patterns, social institutions, attitudes, norms, values, language, etc., that are characteristic of a given group or community and are socially transmitted Culture encompass norms.
-Social norm but not equivalent t from a social norm?
+How is it different from a social norm?
+Attitudes A person's beliefs or judgments (e.g., favor/disfavor) about something or someone Attitudes are personal judgments or evaluations; they may be influenced by, but do not depend on, expectations about others.
+Attitudes may or may not align with social expectations.
+Morals Deeply held inner convictions that help people decide what is right or wrong Morals exist and are potentially relevant in all situations at all times, while social norms depend on the context or who else is present.
+Behaviors What people actually do Behaviors are actions, not beliefs, and are influenced by a variety of factors, including social norms, but also attitudes, circumstances, values, abilities, etc. Customs Common patterns of behavior people engage in; normal behavior People conform to a behavior because it meets their needs, or because it is convenient.
+It is not because of social expectations, nor solely because they see others doing it.
+Culture Behavior patterns, social institutions, attitudes, norms, values, language, etc., that are characteristic of a given group or community and are socially transmitted Culture encompasses much more than social norms.
+Social norms are a dimension of culture, but not equivalent to it.